-Distributed throughout Canada and the United States by BioTEPP Inc., VIROSOFTTM CP4 is the short- and long-term response to the attack of codling moth, an insect that is still active and found in the major fruit areas of North America and Canada.
+Distributed throughout Canada and the United States by BioTEPP Inc., VIROSOFTTM CP4 is the short- and long-term response to the attack of codling moth and oriental fruit moth (often referred to as OFM)*, insects that are still active and found in the major fruit areas of North America and Canada.

-Used in organic and conventional production, it not only helps to reduce codling populations, but also helps to reduce the spread of chemical pesticides and their residues.
+Used in organic and conventional production, it not only helps to reduce codling moth and OFM populations, but also helps to reduce the spread of chemical pesticides and their residues.

-VIROSOFTTMCP4 is the short- and long-term response to the spread of the codling moth, an insect found in the major fruit-producing areas of North America and elsewhere in the world.
+VIROSOFTTMCP4 is the short- and long-term response to the spread of the codling moth and OFM, insects found in the major fruit-producing areas of North America and elsewhere in the world.

 In Canada, it is primarily used to protect apple trees against the codling moth, commonly known as the apple worm..

-In the United States, it can be used on apple, pear, plum or peach trees, as well as on nut trees like almond, cashew or walnut.
+In the United States, where it is EPA approved to also fight against the OFM, it can be used on apple, peach, pear, plum, nectarine or apricot trees, as well as on nut trees (almonds, cashews or walnuts).

-VIROSOFTTMCP4 is a safe biopesticide that only attacks codling moth larvae.
+VIROSOFTTMCP4 is a biopesticide that only attacks codling moth and OFM larvae.

-VIROSOFTTM CP4 is only harmful to the codling moth, allowing all other beneficial insects, like those that pollinate, to perform their tasks.
+VIROSOFTTM CP4 is only harmful to the codling moth and OFM, allowing all other beneficial insects, like those that pollinate, to perform their tasks.

 VIROSOFTTMCP4 targets newly hatched larvae before they are able to mature into moths.
 Once the biopesticide is ingested by the larvae, they die and release more virus particles that are ingested by other larvae.

-As a result, the number of codling moth larvae is reduced within approximately a week.
+As a result, the number of codling moth or OFM larvae is reduced within approximately a week.
 After a period of time, the overall population is considerably reduced as the virus becomes endemic.

 Diseased larvae stop feeding and dead infected larvae produce more bio-insecticides.